kevinweber/inline-comments/README.md

 Inline Comments by [Kevin Weber](http://kevinw.de/)
 ====================

-Inline Comments is a WordPress plugin that adds the great Disqus Comment System to the side of paragraphs and other specific sections (like headlines and images) of your post.
-You can download it from the official WordPress directory: http://wordpress.org/plugins/inline-comments/
+Inline Comments adds your comment system to the side of paragraphs, headlines and other sections (like headlines and images) of your post.
+You can get it from here: http://kevinw.de/inline-comments

+Inline Comments adds your comment system to the side of paragraphs, headlines and other sections (like headlines and images) of your post.
+It performs native with WordPress comments.

+You may know notes and annotations from Medium.com or Quartz.
+It feels like commenting in Microsoft Word, it goes easy and fast.
+Thousands of people love inline comments.

 The comment area is shown when you click the comment count bubbles (left or right) beside any section.

-Inline Comments is a further development from inlineDisqussions, a jQuery plugin by Tsachi Shlidor.

-You can see a demo at tsi.github.io/inlineDisqussions (not a WordPress demo).
+With this plugin commentators can better refer to specific paragraphs or statements in an article.
+Furthermore, readers can comment while reading (and don't have to scroll to the very bottom).